LuukRos/tailwind-multistyle-components/article.md

 This part of the tutorial assumes a few things:

 - You are familiar with Tailwind CSS.
 - You are familiar with React.
-This tutorial focusses on a fairly simple component without any state management involved, though the general idea of this tutorial can be used in more advanced components.
+This tutorial focuses on a fairly simple component without any state management involved, though the general idea of this tutorial can be used in more advanced components.
 - You are familiar with TypeScript.
 We'll be using some custom types, built-in utility types and generic types.
 This tutorial will in no way be a deep-dive and all concepts will be explained, but some basic knowledge is useful.

 We'll be using [Vite](https://vitejs.dev/) in this tutorial as our build tool.
 Vite leverages native ES modules and hot module replacement (HMR), allowing for an amazingly fast feedback loop during development.
-Contrary to tools like webpack, Vite doesn't necessary slow down the larger your application grows.
+Contrary to tools like webpack, Vite doesn't necessarily slow down the larger your application grows.
 However, given the scope of this tutorial, we do not really have to worry about performance optimisation that much.

 We can easily scaffold a Vite (with React and TypeScript) project by running `npm create vite@latest tailwind-multistyle-components -- --template react-ts` in your preferred Terminal.
 Depending on your version of npm, you might need to omit the first pair of `--`.
 This script will create a new Vite project folder in our current directory.